 SMTD has partnered with the Gershwin family to bring the music of George and Ira Gershwin to students, scholars, performers and audiences across campus and worldwide.

 Office: 2406 Walgreen

-John Neville-Andrews has more than 40 years of professional experience in acting, directing, and producing.
+John Neville-Andrews has more than 45 years of professional experience in acting, directing, and producing.
 He has taught at Penn State University, Yale School of Drama, the University of Maryland, the University of Rhode Island, and California Institute of the Arts.
-As the artistic producer of The Shakespeare Theatre in Washington, D.C., Professor Neville-Andrews garnered attention and critical acclaim for his productions of Shakespeare and the classics.
-He is co-author, actor and director of the enigmatic comedy El Grande de Coca-Cola (Drama Desk Award, Best Musical, 1972) and Bullshot Crummond, a parody of the H. C. McNeile "Bulldog Drummond" books, which was made into a movie by George Harrison's Handmade Films.
+As the artistic producer of The Shakespeare Theatre in Washington, D.C., Neville-Andrews garnered critical acclaim for his productions of Shakespeare and the classics.
+He is co-author, actor, and director of the enigmatic comedy El Grande de Coca-Cola (Drama Desk Award, Best Musical, 1972) and Bullshot Crummond, a parody of the H. C. McNeile "Bulldog Drummond" books, which was made into a movie by George Harrison's Handmade Films.